Brian Paltridge

-Brian Paltridge is a noted Professor of Teaching English to Speakers of Other Languages (TESOL) at the University of Sydney.
-He has published widely in the areas of teaching English as a second or foreign language, the analysis of discourse, academic writing, the importance of Genre, and the use of English for research purposes.
+Brian Paltridge is an Australian liguist who is Professor of Teaching English to Speakers of Other Languages (TESOL) at the University of Sydney.
+He has published in the areas of teaching English as a second or foreign language, the analysis of discourse, academic writing, the importance of Genre, and the use of English for research purposes.

 He served as the editor of the TESOL Quarterly (Wiley) from 2014 – 2017.